aaronhnash/CSE-212-Project/01-stack.md

 [This key](examples/01-example.py) has the solution to this example.
 Give it a try before looking through it!

+**THE OPERATING STACK**: Now, let's look at another stack problem, one that you'll solve to see if you've got the stack down!
+Given in the sample code above is a series of functions that will need to be called inside of each other in order to get a specific output.
+Your terminal will look like the following:

+    Function A
+    Function D
+    Function B
+    Function C
+    Function E

+If you look, there's a bit of a hint at the bottom.
+We call functionE() first, what could that mean...?

 ## <a name="performance"></a> Performance